AKwp/chatApp/README.md

 ## How to Start:

+1. Open the terminal in project directory.
+2. Type `npm install` to install frontend dependencies
+3. Type `cd server && npm install` to install backend dependencies

-1. Start the backend server with following lines:
+4. Start the backend server with following lines:
 `cd server && dotnet run`

-2. Start the angular fronted server with following lines:
+5. Start the angular fronted server with following lines:
 `npm run start`

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.